-A promising-looking period fantasy, The Extraordinary Adventures of Adèle Blanc-Sec (2010) ultimately only proved to me that Luc Besson’s sense of humor doesn’t work for me in English or French.
+A promising-looking period fantasy, The Extraordinary Adventures of Adèle Blanc-Sec (2010) ultimately only proved to me that Luc Besson’s sense of humor doesn’t work for me in French any more so than it does in English.
 With a tone similar to The Fifth Element, it’s an imaginative but messy kitchen sink of unfunny humor and incongruous fantasy tropes.

-After a scattered but promising opening, wherein the film looked to be a playful fusion of Raiders of the Lost Ark and Amelie, The Extraordinary Adventures of Adèle Blanc-Sec rather quickly goes south.
+After a scattered but promising opening, wherein the film looked to be a playful fusion of Raiders of the Lost Ark and Amelie, The Extraordinary Adventures of Adèle Blanc-Sec goes south rather quickly.
 Its humor misses the mark, and its plot is pretty much a zany kludge designed to set up setpiece eyeball kicks.
 The production is certainly attractive, and so of course is Bourgoin, who executes Adèle’s energetic hijinks with aplomb.
 But in the end it’s more diverting than absorbing: silly background viewing with subtitles.